 - Our homes, buildings and transportation systems will be powered by clean energy.
 The West will prosper in a zero-carbon economy;

 - Half of western landscapes and habitat will be protected and connected to support thriving wildlife populations and unparalleled opportunities to enjoy the West’s natural beauty; and

 - The West will have clean air and clean water to support healthy communities and vital habitat.

-The position is based in Phoenix, Arizona.
+The position can be based in WRA’s Boulder or Denver offices, or remotely in Phoenix, Arizona.

 - Creativity, patience, and a sense of humor.

 - Genuine passion for the mission and work of WRA.